monsieuroeuf/ians-after-effects-scripts/readme.md

 ## selectEllipses

-Selects all the layers with an ellipse in 'em
+Selects all the layers with an ellipse in 'em.

 ## selectIdenticalProperties